Decreasing Disruptive Behavior - ES = 0.34 (Rank = 80)

 Note: Reid et al. (2004) above reversed the calculation getting a negative result.

-They summarise, there is a moderate to large discrepancy in academic achievement between individuals with ADHD and those without ADHD (p.
+They summarise, that there is a moderate to large discrepancy in academic achievement between individuals with ADHD and those without ADHD (p.
 59).

 These 3 studies simply compared students with ADHD or a learning disability with normal students and found that they performed less in achievement.